-The inflorescence is an open panicle that rises above a whorl of leaves.
+The inflorescence is an open panicle that rises above a cluster of leaves.
 The central stalk of the panicle has reddish tones and fine stiff hairs.

 Flowers: The flowers are not dense on the panicle, each has a stalk that also has reddish tones and short stiff hairs.
 Being a member of the Pea family, the flowers are 5-parted with an upper and larger banner petal, two laterals project forward and just below them two petals form a keel which also projects forward.
 The petals have light pink to purplish-rose colors.
 The banner petal is spreading with a rounded front edge and a notch and a fold crest down the middle.
 The reproductive parts are contained within the two keel petals, but not hidden by them.
 The filaments of the stamens are united around the pistil until just below the anthers, which are yellow, turning darker at pollen maturity.
 The single style is white, curves and is longer than the stamens.
 The calyx can have a small amount of fine hair.
 It is much shorter than the petals and has five short triangular lobes.

-Seed: Fertile flowers produce green flat seed pods that have 2 or 3 jointed triangular segments and are sticky and slightly curved, with barbed hairs to catch fur and clothing.
+Seed: Fertile flowers produce green flat seed pods that have 2 or 3 jointed triangular segments that are sticky and slightly curved, with barbed hairs to catch fur and clothing.
 The pods turn brown at maturity.
 These pods are called 'loments' in which each seed dispersed is individually enclosed in a pod segment.
 If not planted outside at maturity, the seeds need a brief period of cold stratification.
 If stored, they need to be kept in cold moist storage.

-Comparisons: The Garden's other Tick-trefoil, the Canada, or Showy Tick-trefoil (Desmodium canadense) has less oval shaped alternate leaves up the stem and a much tighter panicle branching.
-D. glutinosum is the only Tick-trefoil with leaves in a semi whorl below the inflorescence.
+Comparisons: The Garden's other Ticktrefoil, the Canada, or Showy Ticktrefoil (Desmodium canadense) has oblong alternate leaves along the stem and a much tighter panicle branching.
+D. glutinosum is the only Ticktrefoil with leaves in a semi whorl below the inflorescence.

 Above: 1st photo - Flowers are on a widely branched panicle above an unbranched stem.
 2nd photo - Individual flowers are stalked, stalks hairy as is the main stem.
 3rd photo - The center leaflet of the 3-part leaf.
 Note the fine surface hair.